 This short story features all-new characters–the Winter family–and, of course, a bit of Christmas cheer.
-I wrote it for the 2012 Christmas blog series run by the fine ladies of Ramblings from This Chick and Not Another Romance Blog.
-They gave me the writing prompt “A Wardrobe Malfunction on Christmas Eve,” and my pun generator kicked on at once.
+I wrote it for a Christmas blog series after being given the writing prompt “A Wardrobe Malfunction on Christmas Eve,” and my pun generator kicked on at once.
 During the Regency, a wardrobe was both a large piece of furniture in which clothes were stored, as well as the clothes themselves.
 And malfunction?
 Yep, that word was in use at the time.
 Isn’t language fun?

 OF MALFUNCTIONS AND MULLED WINE